xojs/xo/readme.md

 Type: `Array`, `string`

-Use one or more [shareable configs](http://eslint.org/docs/developer-guide/shareable-configs.html) to override any of the default rules (like `rules` above).
+Use one or more [shareable configs](http://eslint.org/docs/developer-guide/shareable-configs.html) or [plugin configs](http://eslint.org/docs/user-guide/configuring#using-the-configuration-from-a-plugin) to override any of the default rules (like `rules` above).

 ### extensions